Dulajdeshan/vite-react-redux-saga-typescript/README.md

 ## Credits

-Vite Template React is built and maintained by [Dulaj Ariyaratne](https://github.com/Dulajdeshan).
+This template is built and maintained by [Dulaj Ariyaratne](https://github.com/Dulajdeshan).

 ## License